gini/gini-switch-sdk-android/documentation/pages/configuration.rst

 Set Logging Level
 ------------

 You can define the level of what should be printed in the logs.
-They are similar to the once from the Android Log class.
+They are similar to the ones in the Android Log class.
 There are: VERBOSE, INFO, DEBUG, WARN and ERROR.
 By default all of them are shown.

 .. code-block:: java